howhow-repo/webrtcChatroom/README.md

 sdp (Session Description Protocol) is like a personal information pack.
 Two peers need sdp form each other for creating p2p connection.

-We only got one page on this site, so we keep path in urls.py & routing.py with "</empty string>".
+We only got one page on this site, so we keep path in urls.py & routing.py with "</empty string>". <br>
+Also we map our websockets end point to class ChatConsumer written in consumers.py.

 In the consumers.py, we define reaction of server when "connect", "disconnect", "receive".
 "connect" & "disconnect" are simple.